City Guides, Japan, Kyoto

 2 Days in Kyoto Itinerary

-I think it is possible to visit Kyoto in 2 days, if you start your day early and plan your route well.
+I think it is possible to visit Kyoto in 2 days, but you will need start your day early and plan your route well if you want to see everything.

 Here is how I would suggest you break up 2 days in Kyoto: